Summerbank Primary Academy

 ICT is used to display written information in different formats and with different colour backgrounds and fonts.

 The school is committed to providing an environment that enables full access and participation in the school community for all pupils, staff and visitors with a disability, regardless of their physical, sensory, social, spiritual, emotional and cultural needs.

-Summerbank School was substantially remodelled in 2005 and now comprises of a Key Stage Two ‘wing’ , housed in the original Edwardian building, and a purpose built Foundation/ Key Stage One section.
+Summerbank Primary Academy was substantially remodelled in 2005 and now comprises of a Key Stage Two ‘wing’ , housed in the original Edwardian building, and a purpose built Foundation/ Key Stage One section.
 The design of the building interweaves the two sections seamlessly and includes disabled toilet facilities.

 A new extension to the Foundation Stage/KS1 building was completed in September 2013 and the design has taken account of access, facilities and fittings to improve accessibility.

 New outdoor play areas were also installed with the provision of artificial turf to improve access.